BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
   * Cleaned up some warning codes flagged after migrating to a newer system.
   * Fixed a bug in parse_sentinel_metadata.c.
-Prodtype is a character pointer and not an array, therefore the pointer must be dereferenced when used as an argument in sizeof.
+Prodtype is a character pointer and not an array, therefore using the size of the pointer is not valid when used as an argument in sizeof.